C# – Best way to Throw Exception If Null

 Throw expressions

-If you are not yet on .NET 6 or newer, but you can use C# 7+, than you can use throw expressions to make your code more readable:
+If you are not yet on .NET 6 or newer, but you can use C# 7+, then you can use throw expressions to make your code more readable:

 var myVar = myParam ?? throw new ArgumentNullException(nameof(myParam), "Parameter is required.");

-Alternatively, you could chose to define your own implementation of ThrowIfNull, like so:
+Alternatively, you could choose to define your own implementation of ThrowIfNull, like so:

 /// <summary>Throws an <see cref="ArgumentNullException"/> if <paramref name="argument"/> is null.</summary>